skyra-project/gifenc/README.md

 -   @skyra/gifenc is a GIF encoding utility library to build your next GIFs.
 -   Supports CommonJS and ES Module.
+-   Heavily based on [`gifencoder`](https://github.com/eugeneware/gifencoder), this module wouldn't have existed without its author.

 ## Installation and Usage